 “Mon blooming dieu!”
-A send-up of the French Revolution, with attractive costumes and elegant staging – and just as vulgar as ever.
+The 13th film by the Carry On team presented a colourful, rip-roaring send-up of the French Revolution, with attractive costumes and elegant staging.

-The scenario, French aristos having their heads chopped off for the glory of the country, arouses the interest of a couple of foppish dandies from the stiff-upper-lipped land of gallantry and fun – England.
+The executions arouse the interest of a couple of foppish dandies from the stiff-upper-lipped land of gallantry and fun – England.

-Finally, it’s all back to France for the dramatic climax in Williams’ luxurious mansion as his ‘beautiful things’ are quickly smashed and destroyed!
+Finally, it’s all back to la belle France and the Chateau Neuf (what else could it be called?!) for the dramatic climax as Camembert’s ‘beautiful things’ are quickly smashed and destroyed.

 Sir Rodney Ffing

 Duc de Pommfrit